Honolulu police back in court after fatal shooting of teen

-HONOLULU (AP) — A judge is scheduled to hear from witnesses Tuesday to determine whether there is probable cause for murder and attempted murder charges against three Honolulu police officers in a shooting that killed a 16-year-old Micronesian boy.
+HONOLULU (AP) — A judge began hearing from witnesses Tuesday to determine whether there is probable cause for murder and attempted murder charges against three Honolulu police officers in a shooting that killed a 16-year-old Micronesian boy.

 On April 5, police shot and killed Iremamber Sykap.
 Authorities said he was driving a stolen car linked to an armed robbery, burglary, purse-snatching and car theft.
 Sykap led officers on a chase immediately before the shooting, police said.